DiegoStanleyPedrazasSilva/laravel-vue/commit.md

-Like and unlike in vuejs on 1/16/2018
+Return status for relationship on 1/24/2018